wavecnct/docs/pages/platform/integrations/zapier.md

 ## Introduction
 <p>
+In this document, we provide a step-by-step guide on how users can integrate Zapier in their Wave account to sync contacts and lead across Zapier ecosystem.
 Zapier is an excellent automation tool that removes the hassle of performing repetitive tasks.
-It combines user interfaces, data tables, and logic with 6,000+ apps to build and automate simple tasks or build an entire automated system.
-In this document, we provide a step-by-step guide on how users can deploy the Wave Connect app on Zapier to sync information and lead to other Zapier apps.
+It combines user interfaces, data tables, and logic with 6,000+ apps to build and automate simple tasks or entire automated systems.
 </p>

 ## Setting Up Your First Zap